koad/io/README.md

 [![Matrix](https://img.shields.io/matrix/io:koad.sh?label=io:koad.sh&logo=matrix&server_fqdn=matrix.koad.sh)](https://matrix.to/#/#io:koad.sh?via=koad.sh)

-by saving a task as a command, and saving the environment variables used,
+by saving a task as a command, and saving the environment variables used as an entity,

 - I can remember how I did a thing
 - I can replay the thing I did